UncleChair/GoFrameBootcamp/content/web-server/crud/retrieve.md

 ## Get relations (experimental)

 Different from other frameworks, `GoFrame` did not provide `hasOne` or other relations.
 Its principle is to keep the data structure simple and easy to use.
-But if you want to get the relations, it is also very simple using the `with` function provided by `GoFrame`.
+But if you want to get the relations, it is also very easy to use the `with` function provided by `GoFrame`.

 Go back to the get a `Message` API definition, let's add a `user` structure first: